goharbor/harbor/tests/testcases/Group7-Replication/7-15-Rules-rule-edit.md

 # Test Steps:

 1. Login UI as admin user.
-2. In replication page,edit replication rules.
+2. In replication page,edit name, description, enable status, endpoint info of enabled replication rules.
+3. In replication page,edit name, description, enable status, endpoint info of disabled replication rules.

 # Expected Outcome:

+* In step2, rules can not be edited.
-* Rules can be edited.
+* In step3, rules can be edited.

 # Possible Problems:
 None